 Everyone knows that your musical theater audition song must be appropriate for your vocal range and type, but what about your age?
-As a young woman, choosing a song that is too mature or dowdy won’t just stop you from landing the job at hand—it can also create a lasting wrong impression with everyone in the audition room.
-That’s why we’ve rounded up some of the best musical theater audition songs for young female performers of every type.
+As a young woman, choosing a song that doesn’t fit your age and appearance won’t just stop you from landing the job at hand—it can also create a lasting wrong impression with everyone in the audition room.
+That’s why we’ve rounded up some of the best musical theater audition songs for young woman-identified performers of every type.
 From classic to contemporary and sopranos to belters, we’ve got you covered.
-Now, drink that Throat Coat and get out there!